Uberi/DWM3001C-starter-firmware/README.md

 The firmware and instructions in this repository somewhat assume that you're using the DWM3001CDK (the official DWM3001C devkit), but you can also run it on a standalone DWM3001C simply by not using the definitions for the devkit's onboard LEDs, button, and SEGGER J-Link (see `Src/custom_board.h`).

+**See also:** if you're looking for a fully-featured firmware that you just need some minor customizations for, check out my [DWM3001CDK demo firmware repository](https://github.com/Uberi/DWM3001CDK-demo-firmware).

 Quickstart
 ----------